-Shrak is the Jordanian-Bedouin Tribal traditional flatbread, baked since pre-Islamic times.
-The dough is made with just flour, water, and salt; the saaj (a convex metal griddle heated over fire or coals) is the traditional cooking surface.
-The bread is paper-thin (almost translucent), can be folded and stored for weeks, and is the universal Bedouin staple.
-The dish is essential to mansaf — the bread layer absorbs the jameed broth.
-Modern Amman streets sell shrak bread freshly-baked; Bedouin women's cooperatives in Jordan preserve the tradition.
+Shrak (also called markook) is the Jordanian-Bedouin traditional flatbread of the Levant and Arabian Peninsula.
+This style of paper-thin unleavened bread is ancient — it is recorded in the 10th-century cookbook Kitab al-Tabikh by Ibn Sayyar al-Warraq, where it is called 'ruqaq' and described as bread thin as paper made without leavening.
+The dough is made with just flour, water, and salt (no yeast — it is unleavened; some cooks add a little yeast or olive oil, but the traditional version omits them).
+The saj (a convex metal griddle, like an inverted wok, 50-100 cm across, heated over fire or coals) is the traditional cooking surface.
+The dough is stretched paper-thin (about 0.5-2 mm) over a round cushion (kara) before being flipped onto the hot saj.
+The bread is almost translucent, can be folded and stored for weeks, and is the universal Bedouin staple.
+It is essential to mansaf — the bread layer absorbs the jameed broth.
+Modern Amman streets sell shrak freshly-baked; Bedouin women's cooperatives in Jordan preserve the tradition.

 Tear a piece of shrak — paper-thin, soft, slightly speckled, faintly chewy.
-Bite: the bread has a delicate yeasty flavor, with a tender chew.
+Bite: because it is unleavened, there is no yeasty tang — just the plain, clean flavor of wheat, with a tender chew.
 Dip in olive oil and za'atar: the spice-and-olive-oil combination is the Levantine snack experience.
 Wrap around a piece of grilled lamb: the bread folds easily, melding with the meat.
 Used as the base of mansaf, it absorbs the jameed broth and becomes an integral part of the dish.
-With laban or Arabic mint tea, this is the Bedouin tradition — bread that has fed Jordanians for 1,400 years.
+With laban or Arabic mint tea, this is the Bedouin tradition — bread that has fed the Levant for centuries.

 Stretching paper-thin (vs rolling) creates the characteristic flexible-yet-crispy texture.
 Cooking on one side only preserves the bread's pliability.
 The convex saaj surface (vs flat) allows the dough to spread without sticking.
 Storing in cloth keeps the bread supple.